Shriram Finance Subsidiary Applies for RBI Primary Dealer License

-Shriram Finance has announced that its wholly owned subsidiary, Shriram Overseas Investments Limited, submitted an application to the Reserve Bank of India on March 12, 2026, seeking approval for a Primary Dealer business license.
-This development follows the company's initial intimation from August 13, 2025, and represents a strategic expansion into India's government securities market, allowing the subsidiary to participate directly in government securities auctions and serve as a key intermediary in the debt capital markets.
+Shriram Finance's wholly owned subsidiary, Shriram Overseas Investments Limited, has submitted an application to the Reserve Bank of India for a Primary Dealer business license.
+This strategic move represents the company's expansion into India's government securities market, allowing direct participation in government bond auctions and contributing to debt capital market development.

 *this image is generated using AI for illustrative purposes only.

-Shriram Finance 's wholly owned subsidiary, Shriram Overseas Investments Limited, has submitted an application to the Reserve Bank of India (RBI) on March 12, 2026, seeking approval for a Primary Dealer business license.
+Shriram Finance 's wholly owned subsidiary, Shriram Overseas Investments Limited, has submitted an application to the Reserve Bank of India (RBI) seeking approval for a Primary Dealer business license.
 The company informed stock exchanges about this development through a regulatory filing under Regulation 30 of SEBI Listing Regulations.

 Regulatory Filing Details

-The application submission follows the company's initial intimation dated August 13, 2025.
-Shriram Finance notified both BSE Limited (Scrip Code: 511218) and National Stock Exchange of India Limited (NSE Symbol: SHRIRAMFIN) about this strategic development through its Company Secretary & Chief Compliance Officer, U Balasundararao.
+The application submission follows the company's initial intimation.
+Shriram Finance notified both stock exchanges about this strategic development through its Company Secretary & Chief Compliance Officer, U Balasundararao.

 | Parameter: | Details |